hi, whether you do or don’t know me, i will say my name again, i am Paul.

 to get you up to speed, while contextualizing my life…a little:

-i graduated in 2016…and have essentially worked since around september 2016-present. however, as of now, i have been unemployed for around… 2.5 months. you see, i left my job working at an international school, (for a lot of reasons)…but this could all politely be summarized as being a result of poor management. unfortunately, due to other circumstances that presented themselves abruptly, i wasn’t able to secure a ‘fall-back’ job. so now i am actively seeking a grown-up job.
+i graduated in 2016…and have essentially worked since around september 2016-present. however, as of now, i have been unemployed for a month. you see, i left my job working at an international school, (for a lot of reasons)…but this could all politely be summarized as being a result of poor management. unfortunately, due to other circumstances that presented themselves abruptly, i wasn’t able to secure a ‘fall-back’ job. so now i am actively seeking a grown-up job.

 rewinding a little: